Skip to main content

 cordon setup hermes

 Configure cordon for Hermes Agent.
-Runs the base setup automatically, then builds a combined CA bundle and writes proxy env vars to Hermes’s ~/.hermes/.env.
+Runs the base setup automatically, then writes the standard proxy and CA env vars to Hermes’s ~/.hermes/.env or $HERMES_HOME/.env.

 cordon setup hermes